bweatherson/demons/latest-export.md

 gameformat(general_newcomb, "Newcomb's Problem as a Game")
 ```

 Or, at least, that's the so-called strategic form of the game.
-We can also represent it as a game that takes place over time, like this.
+We can also represent it, as in figure \@ref(fig:hidden-Newcomb-two-payouts) as a game that takes place over time.

 ```{tikz, hidden-Newcomb-two-payouts, fig.cap = "Newcomb's Problem with first box hidden, and Demon's payouts listed", fit.ext = 'png', fig.width = 4, fig.height = 4, fig.align = 'center', cache=TRUE}
 \usetikzlibrary{calc}